Editorial - Pharmaceutical Bioprocessing (2021) Volume 9, Issue 3

 - *Corresponding Author:

 Essential oils from medicinal plants nowadays are widely adopted in both developed and developing countries due to their valuable medicinal properties against the treatment of different diseases including microbial infectious ailments, depression, anxiety, cancer, and wound healing with no or less side effects.
-To avoid this, most of the oil processing or pharmaceutical or cosmetic industry uses pectinase enzymes during the extraction process to destroy the emulsifying properties of pectin and promote the liquefaction of cell wall components, ultimately yielding a better volume of products.
+Further, they are contributing a maximum role in cosmetics and perfume industries.